 A PLAY WITHIN A PLAY

 During the course of the project, we were asked to create a pitch for the client to a potential technology partner.
 This was mid-stream during two parallel design/dev efforts, so needless to say it was a daunting challenge.
-For three weeks, I delegated the main project efforts to my Senior Designers so I could focus on crafting an interactive story+demo combo compiled into an iPad app.
+For three weeks, I delegated the main project efforts to my Senior Designers, and singlehandedly crafted an interactive story+demo combo compiled into an iPad app.

 ROLE: creative direction, scripting, storyboards, photography, app design, post-production